You Can Do Something About It

 Misdiagnosed or undiagnosed gluten intolerance is also common in many women who experience severe PMS or PMDD.
 If anyone in your family suffers from an autoimmune disease such as IBS, IBD, crohns, colitis, MS, Type 1 Diabetes, a wheat allergy, or has been diagnosed with fibromyalgia or rheumatoid arthritis (RA); the probability that you may also be developing an autoimmune condition is quite possible.

 If you need more personal attention please feel free to contact the Cycle Diet Registered Dietitian.
-A private phone consult is included with both premium membership plans.
 You can e-mail us anytime with your questions about what is right for you.

 What Is PMS

 Premenstrual syndrome affects approximately 75% of women at sometime during their reproductive years (Barnhart et al, 1995).
 Other studies show up to 80% affected.
 PMS has been characterized by more than 150 symptoms, ranging from mood swings to weight gain to acne.
 If you're reading through this website, you probably already know what PMS symptoms you experience.
 The symptoms vary from woman to woman and cycle to cycle.
 For some women, the symptoms may be mild or moderate, and for others, they may be so severe as to be incapacitating.

 Mood-related "affective" symptoms: depression, sadness, anxiety, anger, irritability, frequent and severe mood swings.